Table of Contents

 Advantages of outsourcing software development to Mexico

 Mexico is committed to solving the technology talent shortage.
 Between 2006 and 2012, Mexico opened 120 specialist technology tuition-free universities and expanded 96 schools and colleges to accommodate science and engineering courses.
-The country is also committed to ensuring that the IT industry is up to the highest standard and can satisfy clients worldwide.
+The country is committed to ensuring that the IT industry is up to the highest standard and can satisfy clients worldwide.

-A few short years after this major push on education, Mexico produced nearly as many STEM graduates as America.
-As the World Economic Forum noted in 2015, the number of STEM graduates increased from 15.5% in 2005 to 21.3% in 2012.
-When we look at computer sciences, Mexico is now sixth globally, with over 13,000 graduates.
+A few years after this significant push on education, Mexico produced nearly as many STEM graduates as America.
+As the 2022 STEM Education Report noted , from 2010 to 2021, the interest of students in STEM increased from 25% to 35%.
+Regarding computer sciences, Mexico is among the top countries globally, graduating over 130,000 graduates each year.
 Mexico now stands proudly alongside other Organisation for Economic Co-operation and Development (OECD) countries to produce technology and computing graduates.

 Former U.S. President Bill Clinton notes that “All we read about is the violence and the drug war.
 The truth is that the previous president [President Felipe Calderon] built 140 tuition-free universities.
-Two years ago, the Mexicans produced 113,000 software engineers.
+The Mexicans produced 113,000 software engineers.
 We produced 120,000.
 They’ve had very brisk growth.”

 One such powerhouse of this growth is The Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), with 30 campuses in 25 cities.
-ITESM is so well known for producing top talent, with numerous links to industry.
-Heinz College of Information Systems and Public Policy at Carnegie Mellon University has partnered with them on joint masters in software engineering management.
+ITESM is so well known for producing top talent, with numerous links to the industry.
+Heinz College of Information Systems and Public Policy at Carnegie Mellon University has partnered with them on a joint master’s in software engineering management.

 In high schools across Mexico, STEM subjects are increasingly popular.
-Numerous private, local, government, and nonprofit-led initiatives, such as Code GDL, encourages school children to learn CSS, Java, and other languages at an early age.
+Numerous private, local, government, and nonprofit-led initiatives, such as Code GDL, encourage school children to learn CSS, Java, and other languages at an early age.

 Mexico is making a great effort to create a talent pipeline from school onwards that can support a strong and diverse tech sector and meet the needs of technology partners, clients, and employers in the U.S.